 1 Other CO2 sources that manifest as area sources or lower magnitude point sources (e.g., cement and steel plants, flaring at oil and gas production sites, etc.) are unlikely to be detected with this technology.

-Carbon Mapper is designed to detect at least 80% of high emission CH4 and CO2 point sources on the planet through a combination of sensitivity, moderate spatial coverage (high priority regions), and daily to weekly sampling provided by our constellation of multiple satellites.
-In doing so, Carbon Mapper will contribute to an emerging international system of systems – other satellites and surface-based monitoring systems that will that collectively provide global situational awareness of CH4 and CO2 emissions for many applications.
+Carbon Mapper is designed to detect at least 80% of high emission CH4 and CO2 point-sources on the planet through a combination of sensitivity, moderate spatial coverage (high-priority regions), and daily to weekly sampling provided by our constellation of multiple satellites.
+In doing so, Carbon Mapper will contribute to an emerging international system of systems – other satellites and surface-based monitoring systems that will collectively provide global situational awareness of CH4 and CO2 emissions for many applications.